 The F&C Investment Trust Prize was devised to inspire young people to think creatively about their financial futures.
 F&C Investment Trust is the world’s oldest collective investment scheme, established in 1868.
 It was the first of its kind – the first vehicle that gave people the opportunity to “pool” their assets and to access and invest in the stock market.

 The F&C Investment Trust is manged by BMO (the Bank of Montreal).
-In 2019, BMO was named one of the world’s most ethical companies by the Ethisphere Institute for the second year in a row.
+In 2020, BMO was named one of the world’s most ethical companies by the Ethisphere Institute for the third year in a row.

 Yes!
 You can enter individually or in a team of up to five people.